collectiveaccess/ProvidenceDocs/_source/providence/user/reporting/templates.rst

     ^ca_objects.preferred_labels.name%trim

-Pulling metadata through a relationship
+Pulling Metadata Through a Relationship
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the previous examples, data displayed is always from a particular object record at hand – the "primary" record.
 Templates are always processed relative to to the primary record.
 If you are formatting object search results, for example, your template will be repeatedly evaluated for each object in the result set, with each object taking its turn as primary.
 It's obvious but still worth stating: placeholders referring directly to data in the primary (``^ca_objects.idno`` for example) derive their values from the primary.
 If a bundle repeats for a record, you may get multiple values, but all values referring to the primary will always be taken from the primary.
 Any record can be primary. *Primary-ness* is simply the context is which a template is processed.